Select observation definition to view

 MAJ_JUP_DISK_MOSAICA series of several MAJIS_JUP_DISK_SCAN or MAJIS_JUP_DISK_SLEW Spacecraft has to be re-pointed between individual acquisitions.
 POinting type: YS, NADIR with offset around Y (‘ nadir offset MAJIS scan’’) satellite orientation: HORIZONTAL (preferred) Duration: 3 x (scan-duration + turnaround Y duration).
 Scan duration from 20 to 40 min depending on the distance from Jupiter.
 Turnaround ~50 minMAJIS

 MAJ_JUP_AURORAL_MAPPINGObservations of Jupiter aurorae.
-Scanning the instrument slit over Jovian disc by means of internal pointing mirror, 200 lines.
-Pointing type: YS, NADIR with fixed offset around Y (‘nadir offset MAJIS scan’) satellte orientation: HORIZONTAL Duration: 37 min (200 lines <-> typical size of latitudes where polar ovals are observed)MAJIS
+Scanning of the instrument slit over Jovian polar regions, from polar limb to approx. 50°N/S latitudes, with exposure times optimized for weak auroral emissions.
+Duration: typically, 40 min (200 lines <-> typical size of latitudes where polar ovals are observed)MAJIS

 MAJ_JovianRING_MOSAICMosaicking the 2 ring ansa from 90000 to 230000 km.
 3 overlapping cubes of 20 vertical lines performed by the scanner (or S/Cslew if compatible with JANUS).
 This requires re-pointing between individual cubes.
 Pointing: OFF-NADIR, S/C pointing projected ring plane, S/C depointing required for the two ansa Satellite orientation: Maintaining the horizontal orientation of MAJIS slit, MAJIS scan mode activated for vertical sampling (20 vertical lines) centered on the rings, S/C depointing required for mosaicking each ansa (3 overlapping cubes to perform a radial mosaic of one ansa of the rings with radial distance from 90000 to 230000 km) Duration: 1200 sec (excluding the S/C repointings)MAJIS